Fastest journey6hr 9m

 If you arrive at Gare du Nord from London, bear in mind that you can buy Paris Métro tickets at the Eurostar terminal at St. Pancras and on board the Eurostar train.
 Similarly, passengers arriving at the Gare du Nord on Thalys trains from Germany, Belgium and the Netherlands can buy Métro tickets on the train (at the Thalys Bar).
 Although universally referred to as Métro tickets, they are in fact valid on RER trains too.

 There are six to nine high-speed TGVs each day from Paris Montparnasse to La Rochelle.
 The train journey starts with an impressive high-speed dash, with most trains covering the first 218 km in less than an hour.
 The train then follows a new high-speed line, just opened in July 2017, running south from Tours.
 It branches off near Poitiers from where the train takes a traditional railway line to the coast.

 Most trains from Paris to La Rochelle take under three hours for the 470-kilometre journey.
 A very occasional seasonal service (just twice-weekly) links Paris to La Rochelle in a record-breaking time of just two-and-a-half hours.
-Services on this route make between three and five intermediate stops on the journey.
+Services on this route make between one and four intermediate stops on the journey.
 These TGV services all run to la Rochelle Ville station, just a 12-minute walk from the Vieux Port in the heart of La Rochelle.